php-edifact/edifact/README.md

 It's provided in a Composer package.

 The mapping xml files are provided in a separate repository (https://github.com/sabas/edifact-data).
-To get them within the repository remember to clone with the --recursive flag.
+To get them within the repository remember to clone with the ```--recursive``` flag, or download them with ```git submodule update --init --recursive```

 EDI/Parser
 ------------------